Educator Talent News

 Colorado State Model Principal Rubric focus groups

 The Educator Effectiveness (EE) Office is in the process of revising the Colorado State Model Principal Rubric.
 During the summer of 2018 a Technical Working Group worked to create a draft of the principal rubric.
 Significant changes have been made at the standard, element, and processional practices levels.
 The EE Office is seeking feedback from around the state on the principal rubric draft and invites superintendents/principal managers, principals, and teachers to register and attend a focus group session.

-Several focus group sessions are scheduled for the month of October.
+There are still focus group sessions available next week.
 Please register today!
 Registration fills up quickly and we ask that interested individuals only sign up for the audience to which they belong (Superintendents/Principal Managers, Principals, Teachers), and that you sign up at least one week in advance to each focus group session.
 Registration is limited to 12 participants per session.

 Focus Group Sessions:

 - 11:30 am - 1 pm, Oct.
 25, Denver (Superintendents/Principal Managers)